franciscoaguirre/xcm-format/README.md

 Operands:

 - `origin_kind: OriginKind`: The means of expressing the message origin as a dispatch origin.
-- `require_weight_at_most: Weight`: The weight of `call`; this should be at least the chain's calculated weight and will be used in the weight determination arithmetic.
+- `fallback_max_weight: Option<Weight>`: An optional max weight the `call` can have; this should be at least the chain's calculated weight and will be used in the weight determination arithmetic.
+It's optional for backwards compatibility.
+Not needed most of the time since the destination can get the weight for the call.
 - `call: DoubleEncoded<Call>`: The encoded transaction to be applied.

 Kind: *Command*.